derhass/glx_hook/README.md

 #### Hooking mechanism

-glx_hook works by exporting all the relevant GL functions in the shared object, as well as hooking into `dlsym` and `glXGetProcAddress`/`glXGetProcAddressARB`.
+glx_hook works by exporting all the relevant GL functions in the shared object, as well as hooking into `dlsym()` (and optionally also `dlvsym()`) as well as `glXGetProcAddress`/`glXGetProcAddressARB`.

-The `dlsym` approach is particularly evil as this requires some trickery to get the actual `dlsym` function from `libdl`.
-This is done by one of the following approaches:
+Howver, hooking `dlsym()`/`dlvsym()` can be done via different methods, The method is selected at compile time via the `METHOD` variable:

+    $ make METHOD=2

+The following methods are available:

+* `1`: Deprecated: Use the internal `_dl_sym()` function of glibc.
+However, this function is not exported any more since glibc-2.34, so this approach won't work with newer linux distros beginning some time around autumn of 2021.
+  Using this method allows for hooking `dlsym()` and `dlvsym`.

-* Default: Use the `dlvsym()` function which is an official part of the glibc API and ABI.
+* `2`: Use the `dlvsym()` function which is an official part of the glibc API and ABI.
   To query the original `dlsym` via `dlvsym`, we need to know the exact version of the symbol, which in glibc is dependent on the platform. glx_hook currently supports the platforms x86_64 and i386 via this method, but other platforms can easyly be added.
 Just do a `grep 'GLIBC_.*\bdlsym\b' -r sysdeps` in the root folder of the glibc source.

-* Deprecated: Use the internal `_dl_sym()` function of glibc.
-However, this function is not exported any more since glibc-2.34, so this approach won't work with newer linux distros beginning some time around automn of 2021.
-  This mode can still be activated by commenting out the `#define GH_DLSYM_VIA_DLVSYM` in the code.
+  Using this methid allows for hooking `dlsym()`, but not `dlvsym`.
+  This is currently the default.

+* `3`: Use a second helper library `dlsym_wrapper.so`.
+That file will be automatically built if this mode is selected.
+It must be placed in the same folder where the `glx_hook.so` is located, and will be dynamically loaded at runtime when `glx_hook.so` initializes itself.
+Using this method allows for hooking `dlsym()` and `dlvsym`.
+  It is probably the most flexible approach, but it adds some complexity.

-When using the `dlvsym` method, this means that we end up getting the symbol from `glibc` even if another hooking library is injected to the same process.
+When using the method 2, this means that we end up getting the symbol from `glibc` even if another hooking library is injected to the same process.
 By default, glx_hooks plays nice and actually uses the `dlsym()` queried by `dlvsym()` to again query for the unversioned `dlsym`.
 This behavior can be prevented by setting the `GH_ALLOW_DLSYM_REDIRECTION` environment variable to 0.

-The only advantage that the deprecated `_dl_sym()` method has is that that `glx_hook` then also can hook the  `dlvsym` method itself.
-However, for the use case we are interested in,  GL methods are unlikely to ever be queried via the versioned symbol name, since the GL driver shared library depends on the GL vendor, and there is no stanrad for any version names for the GL functions whatsoever.
+It is only relevant for `METHOD=2`.

 ### EXAMPLES